wohaco/despace/zz_ispace.md

 |Link| <http://ispace-inc.com/><br> <https://www.linkedin.com/company/ispace-inc/><br> <https://www.facebook.com/ispace.technologies.inc/?ref=aymt_homepage_panel> |
 |Tel| <mark>noworkphone</mark>, ℻: … |

 **ispace** is a lunar exploration company with a vision to extend human presence to outer space.
-The company is developing a small commercial lunar lander and miniature lunar rovers to delivery customer payloads to the Moon and explore the lunar surface. ispace aims to be a vehicle for companies on Earth to access new business opportunities on the Moon and ultimately incorporate the Moon into Earth’s economic and living sphere.
+The company is developing a small commercial lunar [lander](sc.md) & miniature lunar [rovers](rover.md) to delivery customer payloads to the Moon & explore the lunar surface. ispace aims to be a vehicle for companies on Earth to access new business opportunities on the Moon & ultimately incorporate the Moon into Earth’s economic & living sphere.
 The company will land its first lander on the Moon in 2021 as part of its “[HAKUTO-R](zz_hakuto.md)” program — the world’s first commercial lunar exploration program.
-The missions for HAKUTO-R will launch on SpaceX’s Falcon 9 rocket.
+The missions for HAKUTO-R will launch on SpaceX’s [Falcon 9 rocket](falcon.md).

-ispace has operations in Japan, the United States, and Europe, and has signed partnerships with [JAXA](zz_jaxa.md) and the Government of Luxembourg. ispace was the managing company for Team HAKUTO, one of the 5 finalists in the [Google Lunar XPRIZE](google_lunar_x_prize.md) competition.
+ispace has operations in Japan, the United States, & Europe, & has signed partnerships with [JAXA](zz_jaxa.md) & the Government of Luxembourg. ispace was the managing company for Team HAKUTO, one of the 5 finalists in the [Google Lunar XPRIZE](google_lunar_x_prize.md) competition.

-Business: to construct a sustainable Earth and Moon ecosystem implementing space resources:
+Business: to construct a sustainable Earth & Moon ecosystem implementing space resources:

+   - High Frequency Lunar Transport
    - Marketing Support for Space Content Industries
-   - Sale and Survey of Moon Surface Data
-   - High Frequency Lunar Transport
-   - Payload Development for Lunar Orbiting and Landing
+   - Payload Development for Lunar Orbiting & Landing
    - R&D for Space Resource Development
+   - Sale & Survey of Moon Surface Data

 Management: